verana-labs/verifiable-trust-vpr-spec/spec.md

 - Requesting a renewal has no effect on permission expiration or issued credentials.
 - Renewal is only possible with the same validator.
 - If validator permission is not valid anymore, applicant MUST perform a new validation process with another validator.
-- Renewal does not allow changing the `perm.validation_fees`, `perm.issuance_fees`, `perm.verification_fees`.
+- Renewal does not allow changing the `participant.validation_fees`, `participant.issuance_fees`, `participant.verification_fees`.
 To change these values, applicant MUST start a new validation process.
 - if permission is revoked, slashed, or repaid, method MUST fail.

 ##### [MOD-PP-MSG-2-1] Renew Permission VP parameters